av-anon/dmava-anon/docs/Scalability/ScalingToMoreVehicles/index.md

 # Scaling to More Vehicles

-The framework can be extended beyond two vehicles by adding more hosts and namespaces.
+The architecture can be extended beyond two vehicles by adding more hosts and namespaces.
 However, during testing with the available machines, certain issues were encountered that impacted performance.

-Despite these constraints, the framework remained fully operational.
+Despite these constraints, the architecture remained fully operational.
 Instructions are given below, as well as an example using a third host.

 ---